maarcingebala/goldsprints/README.md

 1. We use Arduino with two Hall sensors to measure the speed of the bike rollers.
 2. Measurements are sent to a Python script that parses them and sends them through WebSocket to the browser.
 3. We use Django as a backend for storing data about races and players.
-4. Dynamic pages that display speed and distances of players during a race are written in React.
+4. Dynamic pages that display speed and distances of players during a race are rendered in React.

 ## Quickstart
 1. Build static assets: `npm install` & `npm run build`